webkom/pdfmailer/README.md

 ## Check parsing and continue

-The script will simple fold one email with one pdf
+The script will simply **merge/fold/zip** one email with one pdf.

 1. If `emails > pfds` it will throw an error
 2. If `emails < pdfs` it will simple not use the rest of the pdfs

 ## Example

-When starting the script it will output as shown below, and ask you to continue
+When starting the script it will will show the targets and ask for `Y` or `yes` to continue.

-`yes` or `Y` will start to send emails

 ```sh
 ❯ yarn start \